 Chinese Medicine - Only recently the Chinese government legalized rhino and tiger bone for medical purposes.
 If people still believe in the medicinal remedy of bone, would it not be better if they return to the old practices, and use human bone again or the gravel of holy stones again?

-4. Conclusion
+Conclusion

-Note 3 - There are also indication that crossroads were considered places where spirits stayed.
-This is known from Dutch folklore but also from early-medieval Old-English texts where crossroads are considered a place between the worlds where supernatural spirits can be contacted.
-For those readers from the Netherlands, think also of the '80s children series De Zevensprong 'the seven crossroad'.
-And, of course, think of the blues song of Robert Johnson 'Cross Road Blues', the place where he went to sell his soul to the Devil in exchange for musical talent.
-Recent excavations in nature area Springendal near the hamlet of Hezinge in the province of Overijssel (2020-2021) also indicates the spiritual importance of crossroads (De Kort et al 2023).
+Note 3 – There are also indications that crossroads were considered places where spirits dwelled.
+This is known from Dutch folklore, and also from early medieval Old English texts where crossroads are considered a place between the worlds where supernatural spirits can be contacted.
+Recent excavations in the nature area Springendal near the hamlet of Hezingen in the province of Overijssel (2020-2021), also indicate the spiritual importance of crossroads (De Kort et al 2023).
+The early ninth-century penitential handbook pseudo-Romanum, written by Bishop Halitgar of Cambrai, instructed that anyone who makes or dissolves a vow at, among others, a crossroad should have penance of bread and water for three years (Arnold 2024).

 Suggested music